flemay/envvars/README.md

 ### You ain't gonna need it

 Envvars will complain if `[[tags]]` is declared but not being used by `[[envvars]]`.
 It will also throw an error if an `[[envvars]]` uses a tag that is not declared.
 Lastly, it will not like it if a tag passed as parameter to a command does not exist in the declaration file.
 All of this helps to prevent issues down the track.

+## Feedback

+Feedback is greatly appreciated.
+At this stage, the maintainers are most interested in feedback centered on the user experience (UX) of the tool.
+Do you have workflows that the tool supports well, or doesn't support at all?
+Do any of the commands have surprising effects, output, or results?
+Let us know by filing an issue, describing what you did or wanted to do, what you expected to happen, and what actually happened.

+## Contributing

+Contributions are greatly appreciated.
+See [CONTRIBUTING.md](http://github.com/flemay/envvars/CONTRIBUTING.md) for more details.